jonaslindemann/NAISS-support-web/docs/login/ssh_login.md

 ## Authentication process details

-SUPR authentication is used to initially set up the communication between the user’s computer and the PDC system, making sure that security is maintained at all times.
+SUPR authentication is used to initially set up the communication between the user’s computer and Dardel, making sure that security is maintained at all times.
 After the initial setup, the login portal will only be needed to manage and change the user’s connection information, e.g. after the expiration date had passed or if the user logs in from an IP-address outside the user’s registered IP ranges.

 * Go to [PDC login portal](https://loginportal.pdc.kth.se/).
 You will see a start page with a link to the Swedish User and Project Repository (SUPR).